-But there’s certainly no shame in coming in second when your main competition boasts a whopping 165 million worldwide subscribers, and Apple Music still holds its own as a powerhouse music streamer.
-Home to more than 90 million songs (still besting Spotify’s 70 million), curated playlists, social listening tools, Apple exclusives, and quality features such as Dolby Atmos Spatial Audio and lossless audio, Apple Music shows no signs of giving up the fight.
+Home to more than 90 million songs (still besting Spotify’s 82 million), curated playlists, social listening tools, Apple exclusives, and quality features such as Dolby Atmos Spatial Audio and lossless audio, Apple Music shows no signs of giving up the fight.
 If you’re thinking of grabbing yourself a membership, we’ve broken down the fundamentals of the service to let you know what you can expect.

-Competing music services like Deezer, Tidal, and Amazon Music HD, take a different approach to high-quality audio.
+Competing music services like Deezer, Tidal, and Amazon Music HD take a different approach to high-quality audio.
 They tout the sonic benefits of their lossless and hi-res FLAC files (available in their more expensive optional subscription tiers), which they claim are an improvement on any lossy formats, including AAC, regardless of how those AAC files were created.
-Spotify is rumored to be imminently launching its Spotify HiFi lossless tier for its premium subscribers.
+Spotify has been rumored to be imminently launching its Spotify HiFi lossless tier for ages, but so far nothing has materialized.
 It remains to be seen if they’ll upcharge for the feature or offer it free, like Apple.
 Either way, you’ll have to give them all a listen to see the differences and decide for yourself.

 All that, and Apple Music boasts hand-curated playlists, 24/7 live radio stations, and even an adapted version of iTunes Match, which lets you store as many as 100,000 songs in the cloud.
 If you don’t sign up for Apple Music, you can still access limited playlists and music stored on your device.